 Also, he was a sexual predator who lied about being one for decades, so the show’s much-touted warts-and-all honesty was a fiction regardless.
 The idea that any work of art could be innovatively “honest” about its creator is based on the assumption its audience is in a position to tell whether they’re telling the truth or not.
 Among the many lessons we should take from the recent outings of multiple artists as sexual predators is that we cannot.
 When you take away the presumed personal “honesty” of his work, much of the content seems even less innovative than it already wasn’t[i].
 There is still a lot of stuff in Louie that, for example, probes masculinity and misogyny in interesting ways, like “So Did the Fat Lady”, an episode where Louie expects praise and gratitude for dating a fat woman (Sarah Baker), who tears him apart in a monologue that’s probably just a smidge too long.
 But, divorced from the idea that it’s criticising Louis CK’s own personal attitudes toward fat women, it’s hardly a new critique.
 Women have been making it for decades.
 In fact, if you consider it in the context of its creator’s actual crimes – which was my first impression of the show since I watched it after hearing the rumours of his assaults – the gentleman doth protest too much.
 He might have an actress deliver the scathing rant to his fictional self, but CK wrote that rant, decided to direct it at his fictional self and told Sarah Baker how to say it.
 It’s still kind of self-effacing, but it’s also kind of self-impressed.
 “Look at me and how conscious and critical I am of my poor attitudes toward fat women!
 I’m a feminist hero!”

-Beyond the conditions of its production, three major elements of Louie are most commonly cited as innovative: its lack of strong continuity, with several episodes blatantly contradicting each other; its surrealism, particularly how it integrates its surrealist and realist elements; and its variable approach to length and structure, with (usually earlier) episodes that are basically just a series of vignettes and multi-part episodes that function almost like miniseries within a series sitting side by side.
+Beyond the conditions of its production, three major elements of Louie are most commonly cited as innovative: its lack of strong continuity, with several episodes blatantly contradicting each other; its surrealism, particularly how it integrates its surrealist and realist elements; and its variable approach to length and structure, with (usually earlier) episodes that are basically just a series of vignettes and (increasingly, as the show went on) multi-part episodes that function almost like miniseries within a series sitting side by side.
 Its length and structure are genuinely innovative, but praise of them lacks vital context.
 Its surrealism is fairly original for the genre, but exists within an established tradition.
 But its continuity is not innovative at all, and it blows my mind that anyone thinks otherwise.

 Strong continuity in sitcoms is a very recent development, historically speaking.
 The examples given in most criticism of how Louie eschews continuity – different actors playing the same character at different times or the same actors portraying different characters, how Louie’s mother is portrayed as cold and withholding in one episode and warm and nurturing in another, members of Louie’s family, like his niece, being introduced and then written out of continuity – were very commonplace for most of the genre’s lifetime, so common it’s often used as a joke and commented on.